 Garrard continues its rich legacy of creating exceptional sapphire jewellery with remarkable a 118.88 carat royal blue Burmese sapphire, presented in a brooch that features our signature cluster setting.

 This illustrious heritage continues today with the Jubilee Sapphire, a stone of exceptional rarity and beauty.
-Named in honour of the 65th anniversary of Queen Elizabeth II’s coronation, a date traditionally marked by the gift of a sapphire, this incredible gemstone pays tribute to our role in remodelling the Imperial State Crown for the occasion.
+Named in honour of the 65th anniversary of Her Late Majesty Queen Elizabeth II’s coronation, a date traditionally marked by the gift of a sapphire, this incredible gemstone pays tribute to our role in remodelling the Imperial State Crown for the occasion.
 A worthy successor to the roll call of important sapphires that have long been associated with Garrard, it is presented in a brooch that features our signature diamond cluster setting.

 “This is an extraordinary stone to see and to hold.
 I wanted to create a jewel that would both give centre stage to the sapphire, and also be wearable.”

 Sara Prentice, Creative Director

 Weighing 118.88 carats, the stone is of a size seldom seen.
 What makes it more remarkable is its consistent vibrancy of colour and spectacular royal blue hue, which are naturally present without any heat treatment – an incredibly rare phenomenon.
 To look into the stone is to see the colour it was given by nature.

 A cushion cut assists further in enhancing its beauty.
 “One of the many wonderful features of this stone is its well-proportioned cut,” says Garrard’s gemmologist.
 “The composition of the facets catch the light perfectly, creating a host of reflections that play within the sapphire’s interior.
 The precision of this cut lets you gaze deep into the stone and see its pure, royal blue colour.
 The experience is like being drawn into the bluest of oceans.”